xkeshav/color-collector/README.md

 }
 ```

-- each variable name ends with `-<num>` to keep track how many colors are collected and used, further you can rename the variable using `Rename Symbol(F2)` action in vs code.
+- Each variable suffixed with `-<number>` to keep track how many colors are collected.

 - After successfully execution of the command, the css file will be updated in 2 ways

-  - color value will be replaced by css variables and
+- color value will be replaced by these new css variable in the file on the same place/

-  - if `colorInSeparateFile` option enabled then an import statement will be added on the top of file and new file will be generated where all collected color will be written.
+- if `colorInSeparateFile` is enabled then an import statement will be added on the top of file and new file will be generated where all collected color will be written. with comment of respective file name and date of conversion.

-  - otherwise a`:root` block will be added on the top of the file (after all `import` statements as per css specification )
+- if `colorInSeparateFile` is not enabled then a new `:root` pseudo selector will be added on the top of the file with all collected variable in it's declaration block (after all `import` statements as per css specification )

 - After successful execution of command , vs code will display notification.

 ## How to Use

-- Open a css file
+- Open a css file ( or sass file )
 - Press <kbd>F1</kbd> to open the command palette
-- Type `ccc` and select _collect colors_ command OR type <kbd>Ctrl + F7</kbd> or <kbd>Cmd + F7</kbd>
+- Type `ccc` and select _collect colors_ command OR use keyboard shortcut <kbd>Ctrl + F7</kbd> or <kbd>Cmd + F7</kbd>
+- if there are any error while running the command then notification message will appears
-- After completion of command, you will see notification message _variable conversion done successfully!_
+- After completion of command, you will see notification message of successful conversion.

 ## Working Demo